0

 Understand device-to-cloud and cloud-to-device messaging protocols

-Understanding the device-to-cloud and cloud-to-device messaging protocols, and their differences, is crucial for implementing secure two-way azure iot developer specialty training april 2023 communication between devices and IoT Hub.
+Understanding the device-to-cloud and cloud-to-device messaging protocols, and their differences, is crucial for implementing secure two-way azure iot developer specialty training april 2025 communication between devices and IoT Hub.
 Device-to-cloud messaging involves sending telemetry data and commands from devices to the cloud, while cloud-to-device messaging involves sending messages and notifications from the cloud to devices.

 Implement device-to-cloud messaging with MQTT or HTTP

 Implementing device-to-cloud messaging using MQTT or HTTP is important for sending telemetry data and commands from devices to the cloud securely.
-MQTT is a lightweight messaging protocol that is ideal for IoT devices with limited azure iot hub training may 2023 resources, while HTTP is a more flexible protocol that allows for more complex interactions.
+MQTT is a lightweight messaging protocol that is ideal for IoT devices with limited azure iot hub training September 2024 resources, while HTTP is a more flexible protocol that allows for more complex interactions.
 Both protocols support secure communication with Azure IoT Hub.

 Implement cloud-to-device messaging with MQTT or AMQP